Bring your binoculars for the Big Five

 By September the wildebeest have reached the final leg of their journey.
 Many have fallen but the survivors must push on – and this is no mean feat.
 Large herds break up into small groups and the atmosphere is a lot calmer.
 Now in the Maasai Mara, the herds have reached the finish line – can we get a woop woop?
 And just in time for the season of rich vegetation that October brings.
 See, there is a point to all this hard going journey after all.

 So that’s it, a full rundown of what you can expect to see if in East Africa between June and October.
-Choose any of our Tanzania base itineraries and you’ll get game drives in Serengeti National Park included as part and parcel of your trip.
+Choose any of our Tanzania holidays and you’ll get game drives in Serengeti National Park included as part and parcel of your trip.
 What are you waiting for?

 Hot Air Balloon Ride Safari